-I first came to know of the painting while working as a volunteer at the Foundling Museum.
-The work had recently made its return to London from the Hunterian Art Gallery in Glasgow, where it had been on loan for the exhibition, Allan Ramsay: Portraits of the Enlightenment, which ran from 15 September 2013 to 5 January 2014.
-I’m ashamed to admit that my initial response to this information was surprise that someone had paid to have that huge canvas shipped up to Scotland and back again in order to include it in their exhibition.
+I first came to know of the painting while working as a volunteer at The Foundling Museum, but never paid it any particular attention.
+Within a few weeks of my volunteering there, the work was shipped to Glasgow to take its place in the exhibition, 'Allan Ramsay: Portraits of the Enlightenment', which ran from 15 September 2013 to 5 January 2014 at the Hunterian Art Gallery.
 I had to be missing something.
-Perhaps it was worth looking beyond the wig, and trying to understand the significance of the painting's presence in its permanent location, as well as the need for it to be included in an exhibition about the artist that had painted it.
+Perhaps it was worth looking beyond the wig, and trying to understand the significance of the painting's presence in its permanent location, as well as the need to include in an exhibition about the artist that had painted it.

-Richard Mead was a leading London Physician who was court doctor to Charles II and helped to establish the Foundling Hospital, later becoming a Hospital Governor and medical consultant.
+The portrait depicts Richard Mead, a leading London physician who was court doctor to Charles II and helped to establish the Foundling Hospital, later becoming a Hospital Governor and medical consultant.
 This explains the painting's place in the Foundling Museum collection, to which the portrait was donated in 1747.
 It is fitting that Mead should be remembered in the form of a painting, rather than any other kind of memorial, for he was an important patron of the arts and amassed a collection of paintings, drawings and antiquities impressive enough for one contemporary to describe it as his great 'Temple of Nature and Repository of Time'.
 Mead was one of the first English collectors to own works by Guercino, and the catalogue for the auction of his collection that took place after his death records two paintings by Watteau (one of which is The Italian Comedians, c.1720, National Gallery of Art, Washington), possibly commissioned directly from the artist.